the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 When using `onClick={doSomething()}`, the `doSomething()` function would execute immediately when you open the application in your browser.
 The expression in the handler is evaluated.
 Since the returned value of the function isn't a function anymore, nothing would happen when you click the button.
 But when using `onClick={doSomething}` whereas `doSomething` is a function, it would be executed when clicking the button.
 The same rules apply for the `onDismiss()` class method that is used in your application.

 However, using `onClick={this.onDismiss}` wouldn't suffice, because somehow the `item.objectID` property needs to be passed to the class method to identify the item that is going to be dismissed.
 That's why it can be wrapped into another function to sneak in the property.
-The concept is called higher order functions in JavaScript and will be explained briefly later on.
+The concept is called higher-order functions in JavaScript and will be explained briefly later on.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~